 Grandma's mother, née Mary Ann Jones, was John Paddey's second wife.
 His first, who I suppose died, was Julia Wall.

 John Paddey's mother — my great-great-grandmother — was originally Charlotte Middleton.
 She was born in Java, then a Dutch colony, now part of Indonesia.
 She married George Paddey, a maker of headstones, at Brewood in Staffordshire in 1837.
-Charlotte's father, Joseph, was recorded as a labourer; George's father (also named Joseph) as a locksmith.
+Charlotte's father, Joseph, was recorded as a labourer; George's father (also named Joseph) was a locksmith.
 These are two of my sixteen great3-grandfathers.